Office Continues to Decline

 Rental rates rise for prime properties

-Despite the overall distress observed in the office market, market rents for prime properties have continued to ascend, marking a 3.5% increase from the end of 2023 to $73.13 PSF at the end of 2024.
+Despite the overall distress observed in the office market, market rents for prime properties have continued to ascend.
 As tenants shift their focus from quantity to quality, and show a preference for newer, well-situated properties with abundant amenities, the rents for these prime properties have experienced robust growth.
 On the other hand, rents for older properties have generally remained stable, with some buildings experiencing rent decreases.
 It is anticipated that rents for these less desirable will not see an increase and may face further declines over the ensuing two years.

 Office Investment Market Nears Rock Bottom